 - the child is in receipt of child disability living allowance (DLA) and;

-- the child receives their three year early years entitlement.
+- the child receives free early education.

 For more information regarding the funding and how to request payment can be found on the DAF page.